 We educate voters, endorse candidates, and mobilize volunteers so NOW-backed campaigns win.

-We are still grappling with a pandemic that has disproportionately harmed communities of color and pushed more women out of the workforce and economy than ever before.
-We must elect leaders who have the know-how and vision to rebuild our economy, strengthen our institutions, and lift-up our essential workers and marginalized communities.
+Although we are still grappling with a pandemic that has disproportionately harmed communities of color and pushed more women out of the workforce and economy than ever before, we have elected a majority women City Council for the first time in history.
+We must continue our work to hold our elected leaders accountable to rebuilding our economy, strengthening our institutions, and lifting up our essential workers and marginalized communities.

 Who we endorse.